radius-project/radius/docs/content/concepts/appmodel-concept/traits-model/index.md

 #### Bicep example

-Here is a full example of a Radius application that uses multiple components with provided bindings, consumed bindings, and traits.
+Here is a full example of a Radius application that uses multiple components with provided connections and traits.

 {{< rad file="snippets/storeapp.bicep" embed=true >}}